vmware-ysung/cks-centos/README.md

 Destory steps:
 1. terraform destroy --auto-approve

-Note1: kubeadm will create global routes on your vpc and terraform doesn't pickup the gcp network routes.
-This causes an error when destory vpc (those routes depends on the vpc).

-Note2: the firewalld rule depends on gcp subnet cidr.
+Note1: the firewalld rule depends on gcp subnet cidr.
 Currently it is hard coded in ansible playbook.
 I am considering a better way to handle this (sending terraform variable to ansible playbook).